 Our robust curriculum was developed by Rosedale’s Curriculum Research and Development Centre of Excellence, and is rooted in the Ontario Secondary School Diploma (OSSD)—the world’s most widely recognized differentiated education system.
 With the guidance of leading educators, we further enhanced the OSSD with the Rosedale Transformative Approach to Learning—a systematic approach to differentiated education that showcases research-based curriculum and comprehensive teaching resources to create a strong foundation for instructional excellence and student achievement.

-Rosedale's higher order thinking skills focused, differentiated curriculum with comprehensive instructional resources are the foundation for instructional excellence and student success across our Global High School Program.
+Rosedale's Higher Order Thinking Skills focused, differentiated curriculum with comprehensive instructional resources are the foundation for instructional excellence and student success across the Rosedale Global High School Program.

 Personalized Learning Through a Variety of Courses

 Rosedale provides a breadth of high school OSSD credit courses in diverse disciplines, integrating innovative specialty courses in technology, media arts, entrepreneurship and more; including:

 Our diverse course portfolio empowers students to make choices that align with the creation of their own Personalized Learning Path, supporting individual student learning needs, interests, strengths, choice of university programs, and career ambitions.

 Engaging Multimedia Content Supports Differentiated Learning

 Our curriculum content on the Rosedale Digital Learning Platform is presented in diverse multimedia formats.
 These formats are designed to engage learners and cater to diverse learning styles.